dd-18/e_learning_application/README.md

 *   **Course Content:**
     *   **Detailed Course Pages:** Each course has a dedicated page with its curriculum, lesson list, description, and instructor information.
     *   **Engaging Video Lessons:** In-app video player with `chewie` provides a rich learning experience, including playback controls, full-screen mode, and progress tracking.
+*   **Interactive Quizzes:**
+    *   **Knowledge Reinforcement:** Quizzes are available at the end of course modules to help solidify understanding of the material.
+    *   **Timed Assessments:** Quizzes are timed to challenge users and simulate real-world test conditions.
+    *   **Instant Feedback:** Users can submit their answers and receive immediate feedback on their performance.
 *   **Performance & UX:**
     *   **Responsive UI:** A fluid and adaptive interface that works seamlessly across different screen sizes and orientations.
     *   **Optimized Loading:** `shimmer` effects provide visual feedback while content is loading, and `cached_network_image` reduces redundant data fetching and improves image loading times.